ipavanteja/download-data-from-server-to-local/README.md

 python3 –m http.server <port_number>
 ```

-If you want to start a python server on a specific IP, you can do like this,
+If you want to start a python server on a specific IP, you can do this,
 ```
 python3 -m http.server <port_number> --bind <server-IP>
 ```